 By default, when you start a new R interpreter in a local workspace, your current working directory is

 %userprofile%\Documents.
-You can change this at any time using the R Tools > Working Directory commands, or by right-clicking a project in Visual Studio Solution Explorer and selecting commands like Set Working Directory Here.
+You can change directory at any time using the R Tools > Working Directory commands, or by right-clicking a project in Visual Studio Solution Explorer and selecting commands like Set Working Directory Here.

 Note also that with remote workspaces, all files in the working directory remain in place across sessions for the same user profile.
-As noted earlier, you can delete these by using the R Tools > Session > Reset command (or the reset button in the interactive window) when using a remote workspace.
-This again deletes the user profile from the server, which is recreated when you reconnect.
+As noted earlier, you can delete these files by using the R Tools > Session > Reset command (or the reset button in the interactive window) when using a remote workspace.
+This command again deletes the user profile from the server, which is recreated when you reconnect.

 Copying project files to remote workspaces

-When working with R projects in Visual Studio, the local machine always has the latest project files even when you're using a remote workspace.
-That is, when you open a project in Visual Studio (which typically means opening a solution containing that project), RTVS assumes that the project's contents reside wholly on the local machine.
+When working with R projects in Visual Studio, the local computer always has the latest project files even when you're using a remote workspace.
+That is, when you open a project in Visual Studio (which typically means opening a solution containing that project), RTVS assumes that the project's contents reside wholly on the local computer.
 The remote workspace is, in effect, just a temporary host for the project's files and any output from the code.
 This means, for example, that when loading a file using

-source in the interactive window, that file must already be on the remote machine in the path you provide, or it must be in the current working directory of the remote R interpreter (set with the
+source in the interactive window, that file must already be on the remote computer in the path you provide, or it must be in the current working directory of the remote R interpreter (set with the

 Files are copied to the remote server as follows:

 You can also copy files by selecting then in Solution Explorer and then selecting Source Selected Files(s).
-This loads them into the interactive window and runs them there.
+This action loads them into the interactive window and runs them there.
 If the session is connected to a remote computer, the files are copied there first.